AkashRasgania/AkashRasgania/README.md

 - 👋 Hi, I’m @AkashRasgania
-- 👀 I’m interested in Cybersecurity Topics.
+- 👀 I’m enthuciastic about Cyber Security and Cyber Forensics.
 - 🌱 I’m currently pursuing BCA, from Chandigarh University.
 - 💞️ I’m looking to collaborate on projects and Internships.
-- 📫 You to reach me via email- akash.rasgania@gmail.com
+- 📫 You can reach me at my personal email- akash.rasgania@gmail.com

 <!---
 AkashRasgania/AkashRasgania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.